PANDAbox: Early Development in Angelman Syndrome

 Telehealth Study on Early Development in Angelman Syndrome at Purdue University

-- Have a child diagnosed with AS who is younger than 5 years of age
+- Have a child diagnosed with AS who is 18 months of age or younger

 - Family is willing to provide a copy of genetic or medical records verifying AS diagnosis

 - Primary language spoken at home is English and live in the US

 - Be willing to complete activities at home 3 times, 6 months apart

 The Angelman Syndrome Foundation does not endorse any clinical trial or study, but provides information to the AS community for its own consideration.